-McGov.co.uk is the webspace of Dr Andrew McGovern a medical doctor currently working in Guildford, England: I am fortunate to hold a research associate position at the University of Surrey, as part of the clinical informatics team and and research assistant position with the Brighton and Sussex medical school under Dr Timothy Chevassut.
+McGov.co.uk is the webspace of Dr Andrew McGovern a medical doctor currently working in Brighton, England: I am fortunate to hold a research associate position at the University of Surrey, as part of the clinical informatics team and an honorary research assistant position with the Brighton and Sussex medical school under Dr Timothy Chevassut.
 My complete publication list can be found here.

 Our latest research demonstrates that people with mental health problems and diabetes have their diabetes well looked after in primary care.
 In fact people with depression and diabetes had better screening of their average blood sugar levels (HbA1c testing) and better monitoring of their kidney function than those without mental illness.
 This is in contrast to previous research that suggests people with mental illness are less likely to engage with healthcare services.
 Full details in the conference abstract and poster.

 My fiancee Luci and I are back from our four month trip to BMC hospital in Ghana.
 It was a long hard trip with lots of highs and lows but we made it back safely and hopefully we have made a small difference to the people we treated.
 We are also hoping to start analysing some data we collected on malaria in children in the area.
 In addition this month's edition of the British Journal of General Practice contains our finished article on gestational diabetes follow-up in England.
 Short version here.